 The popularity of modern African print clothing is on the rise.
 Some are discovering it for the first time while others have worn it all their lives, it is part of their culture and reminds them of home.

-Kitenge’s bold and vibrant, original African wax print fabrics are produced in Nigeria, using locally grown cotton, and have excellent colourfastness so the colour will look exactly the same after each wash.
+Kitenge’s bold and vibrant, authentic African wax print fabrics are produced in Nigeria, using locally grown cotton, and have excellent colourfastness so the colour will look exactly the same after each wash.

 We pre-wash all our African print fabric in Tanzania (at one of the many small businesses we support) before taking the colourful fabric to our tailors to make into beautiful, handcrafted mtm clothing.

 We do this to shrink the 100% cotton fabric as much as possible before it is cut and sewn by our tailors.
 This means that if you follow our wash care instructions the kitenge fabric or garment will not shrink again when you wash it in the machine at home.

 Paul helps us to pre-wash our African wax print fabrics in Tanzania before they are made into made to measure garments

 To help ensure the longevity of African print fabric, women’s African print clothing and African menswear we recommend that you follow these simple wash care instructions: